Policy 305: Discrimination Complaints

 A Complaint is an allegation of discrimination/harassment.
-Any Utah State University employee, job applicant, or student who feels he or she may have been the victim of discrimination in employment and/or academic-related practices and decisions, unfair employment practice, or sexual harassment may file a Complaint with the Affirmative Action/Equal Opportunity (AA/EO) Office within 180 calendar days of the last alleged occurrence.
+Any Utah State University employee, job applicant, or student who feels he or she may have been the victim of discrimination in employment and/or academic-related practices and decisions, unfair employment practice, or sexual harassment may file a Complaint with the Equity Office within 180 calendar days of the last alleged occurrence.

-Utah State University employees, students, and third parties may report sexual misconduct to the AA/EO Director and Title IX Coordinator, a Deputy Title IX Coordinator, or Utah State University faculty or staff.
+Utah State University employees, students, and third parties may report sexual misconduct to the Equity Office or Utah State University faculty or staff.
 In order to ensure that Utah State University can do everything possible to provide assistance to students and stop sexual harassment, University employees are required to report information they receive about allegations of sexual misconduct to the Title IX Coordinator.

 Alleged incidences of harassment or discrimination occurring outside the complaint timeline also should be brought to the attention of the AA/EO Office for review.

-Complaints may be filed with the Utah Anti-Discrimination (UADD) in Salt Lake City, or the Equal Employment Opportunity Commission (EEOC) with regional offices in Phoenix, Arizona.
+Complaints may also be filed with the Utah Anti-Discrimination Labor Division (UALD) in Salt Lake City, or the Equal Employment Opportunity Commission (EEOC) with regional offices in Phoenix, Arizona.
 Statutory time limitations will be provided by these organizations.

-The Complaint is discussed by the Complainant (employee, student, job applicant) and the AA/EO Director or a Deputy Title IX Coordinator.
-If the information provided by the Complainant is sufficient to establish that a potential violation of the law has occurred, the AA/EO Director will explain what options are available to address the alleged violation.
+The Complaint is discussed by the Complainant (employee, student, job applicant) and an employee of the Equity Office.
+If the information provided by the Complainant is sufficient to establish that a potential violation of the law has occurred, the Equity Office will explain what options are available to address the alleged violation.
 The Complainant will then fill out, sign, and date a written complaint form outlining the issues, facts, and circumstances surrounding the alleged discrimination/harassment.

 The purpose of investigating is to determine if discrimination/harassment has occurred.
-The AA/EO staff is committed to objectivity, reasoned thoughtfulness, and common sense in collecting and analyzing all available facts pertinent to each investigation.
+The Equity Office is committed to objectivity, reasoned thoughtfulness, and common sense in collecting and analyzing all available facts pertinent to each investigation.
 It is understood that no two sets of facts or situations are the same, and each investigation is conducted in an atmosphere of open-mindedness and is equitable to all parties.

-If information is brought to the AA/EO Office and the person alleging discrimination/harassment chooses not to file a Complaint, the AA/EO Office may file a Complaint if there is sufficient reason to believe that discrimination/harassment has occurred.
+If information is brought to the Equity Office and the person alleging discrimination/harassment chooses not to file a Complaint, the Equity Office may file a Complaint if there is sufficient reason to believe that discrimination/harassment has occurred.